devpersi/pewpmt/README.md

 ```
 #### Pagination
 Set the per_page variable to control how many posts to fetch per API call.
-WARNING: My source websites stopped sending responses when per_page was set to a value over 8!!!
+:warning: WARNING: My source websites stopped sending responses when per_page was set to a value over 8!
 Play around with it if you want but it will probably break on the first page for values over 12.

 ### uploader.py config